briansimiyuj/doctor-appointment-app/README.md

       1. Create a type for Appointed Doctors
       2. Create a state variable for the appointed doctors and initialize it with an empty array and pass as props

-      3. If doctor info and selected time slot is available, add the doctor to the appointed doctors array
+  3. Get appointed doctors from the local storage
+  4. If there are no appointed doctors, display a message saying "No Appointments"
+  5. If there are appointed doctors, loop through the appointed doctors array and create a card component and mount it on the Appointed Doctors Page
+    a.
+Pass doctor info as props to the card component

 ### Dark Mode